rackerlabs/support-how-to/content/how-to/dedicated-hosting/how-to-request-a-csr/index.md

 8. Click **Submit**.

-Support generates the CSR for you and updates you in the ticket.
+Support center generates the CSR for you and updates you in the support ticket.

 Use the Feedback tab to make any comments or ask questions.
 You can also [start a conversation with us](https://www.rackspace.com/contact).